 Timer Triggers, however, can be used for waiting for user input and send a reply if no user input is received.
 For example, if your flow is expecting a customer to provide contact information, or for sending a follow-up message after a few hours of inactivity.

-See our blog 3 ways to improve your chatbot by using Timers for more examples of the capabilities of the Timer Trigger.
+See our blog How to use Timers for more examples of the capabilities of the Timer Trigger.

 How to use the Delay action